Exegetical Psychology

 Can Your Soul Be Killed?

-and you do not be afraid of the ones killing the body, but not being able to kill soul.
+and you do not be afraid of the ones killing the body, but not being able to destroy soul.
 You should fear rather the One being able both soul and body to destroy in Gehenna.

 Jesus made three points about your soul in this verse.

 Jesus commanded His disciples not to fear the body killers.
-1Matthew provided: Καὶ μὴ φοβεῖσθε ἀπὸ τῶν ἀποκτεννόντων (present active participle, genitive masculine plural) τὸ σῶμα φοβεῖσθε (present middle/passive imperative 2p).
+1Matthew provided: Καὶ μὴ φοβεῖσθε (present middle/passive imperative, second plural) ἀπὸ τῶν ἀποκτεννόντων (present active participle, genitive masculine plural) τὸ σῶμα τὴν δὲ ψυχὴν μὴ δυναμένων ἀποκτεῖναι· φοβεῖσθε δὲ μᾶλλον τὸν δυνάμενον καὶ ψυχὴν καὶ σῶμα ἀπολέσαι ἐν γεέννῃ.
 Matthew used a very common word for kill the body, but used a present participle to emphasize the immediate action of bodily death.
 We could translate it as a substantive, the killers.
-They act on earth in the here and now.
+They act on earth in the here and now and kill your physical body.
+Notice the distinction between killing the body, but unable to destroy body and soul, which remain after the death of the body.
 Jesus dealt with the fear of the disciples by using a simple, direct command not to fear.
 Jesus always provided all the spiritual power necessary to keep His commands.
 He never commanded us to do things we lack the power to do.
 Therefore, we know that body killers may kill people, but Jesus commanded us not to fear them.
+Please keep in mind the difference between killing the body and destroying both body and soul in Gehenna.

 3. Fear the One With Power to destroy both body and soul in Gehenna.

 Jesus commanded His disciples to fear the One with Power to destroy body and soul in Gehenna.
 3Matthew provided: φοβεῖσθε δὲ μᾶλλον τὸν δυνάμενον (present middle/passive participle genitive masculine plural) καὶ ψυχὴν καὶ σῶμα ἀπολέσαι ἐν γεέννῃ.
 God alone has the power to destroy both body and soul in Gehenna (see Afterlife).
 Therefore, we know that bodies go to Gehenna along with souls.
-The bodies in Gehenna do not have flesh, but are resurrected bodies that endure flames without being burned up.
+The bodies in Gehenna do not have flesh, but afterlife bodies that endure flames without being burned up.
+At the resurrection of the foul, 4Jesus used the term “foul” (“φαῦλα”) to describe the wicked. they will be raised bodily to judgment (John 5:29).
 They continue suffering the flames of Gehenna indefinitely.

 References[+]